Official Airline of Creating Change

 Coordinated by Kathleen Campisano, Faith Organizing Manager, National Gay and Lesbian Task Force; and Pastor Darren Phelps

 Advancing LGBTQ Youth Mental Health and Well-Being: Building Capacity in Our Communities

 Through interactive participation, attendees will learn how state and local laws and policies can affect LGBTQ youth mental health and well-being, relevant statistics regarding LGBTQ youth mental health, and current tools provided by The Trevor Project to educate, advocate and raise awareness.
+Participants will have the opportunity share their own experiences and learn from their fellow participants through an interactive brainstorm regarding strategies to create local, state, and regional change related to LGBTQ mental health and suicide prevention.
+The intersections between LGBTQ mental health and other disparities and forms of oppression will be discussed to create a framework for creating individual and collective action.
 Participants will be empowered with new strategies to engage schools, mental health organizations, and local advocates in providing LGBTQ youth mental health resources, and develop their own individual action plans to create measureable and sustainable change.

 LGBTQ Campus Resource Professionals Institute